Webscale One - How Migrations Work

 - Resync the database with a fresh copy from the previous host

-The site will then appear live, but due to DNS propagation, this may not be immediate.
+Once the domain is pointed to your new environment, the site will then appear live, but due to DNS propagation, this may not be immediate.

 NOTE: It is recommended to schedule the final migration for a low traffic/off-hours time to minimize impact to your customers.